-This year it’s going to be the 333rd year of Durga Puja Celebration.
-The maintenance and Durga Puja and other matters are looked by a Board of Trustee.
-You can read in details about Goswami Rajbari in my blog post here- Goswami Rajbari, Serampore West Bengal
+This year it’s going to be the 333rd year of the Durga Puja Celebration.
+The maintenance and Durga Puja and other matters are looked at by a Board of Trustees.
+You can read in detail about Goswami Rajbari in my blog post here- Goswami Rajbari, Serampore West Bengal

 Some points to remember:

-- It’s better if you are accompanied by a local, it will save you much time.
+- It’s better if you are accompanied by a local, it will save you a lot of time.

 - Keep your phone charged as you will need to use your GPS in tracking the locations.

-- Even the cab drivers are not well acquainted with some of the neighbourhoods.
+- Even the cab drivers are not well acquainted with some of the neighborhoods.

 - Even though we love to get dressed up during Durga Puja, I would suggest you wear comfortable clothes and flat sandals.
 You will need to walk a lot.

 - Carry an umbrella it can get hot and scorchy during the day.